 Rates checked as of October 31, 2023.

-This article only reviews 0% APR credit cards.
+This article covers our picks for the best credit cards for bad credit.
 We may get compensation if you visit partner links on our site.
 We may not cover every available offer.
 Our relationship with advertisers may impact how an offer is presented on our website.
 However, our selection of products is made independently of our relationship to advertisers.

-We feature cards with a 0% APR on purchases for 18 months or longer.
+Our best credit cards for bad credit are selected based on securitization, credit bureau reporting terms, and deposit requirements.
 Interest rates, fees, rewards and other terms listed in this article are subject to change.
 Before you apply for a credit card, check its current terms and conditions with the issuer.

 - Annual fee: None.